marc-jellinek/AzureDataFactoryDemo_GenericSqlSink/README.md

-# Throwing Mudd on the Wall (TMoW) - Instant ELt using Azure Data Factory
+# Throwing Mud on the Wall (TMoW) - Instant ELt using Azure Data Factory

 ## This is a work in progress, it is currently being tested.
 It is not yet complete